sam-fakhreddine/aws-containers/docs/user-guide/troubleshooting.md

 ## Common Questions

-### Q: Why does the extension need native messaging?
+### Q: Why does the extension need an API server?

 **A:** Firefox extensions can't directly read files.
-Native messaging allows secure access to `~/.aws/credentials`.
+The HTTP API server provides secure access to `~/.aws/credentials` with token authentication.

 ### Q: Is my data secure?